charmarr/charmarr-meta/adr/interfaces/adr-007-vpn-gateway.md

 ```

 To add a new routing method:
-1. Update vpn-k8s-lib with new patching logic
+1. Update charmarr-vpn with new patching logic
 2. Consumer charms automatically support it after lib update
 3. Optionally update provider charms to use new method